-The model focused on here was introduced some years later in Ref.
-[3].
-It is a direct generalization of the HMF by including a power-law dependence on distance in order to control the range of the interactions.1 We refer to short-range (long-range) interactions when the potential felt by one rotator of a d-dimensional system is integrable (nonintegrable), i.e., when $\alpha/d > 1$ ($0 \le \alpha/d \le 1$).
+The model focused on here was introduced some years later in [3].
+It is a direct generalization of the HMF by including a power-law dependence on distance in order to control the range of the interactions1.
+We refer to short-range (long-range) interactions when the potential felt by one rotator of a d-dimensional system is integrable (nonintegrable), i.e., when $\alpha/d > 1$ ($0 \le \alpha/d \le 1$).
 A direct consequence of this fact is that the total energy is extensive when $\alpha/d > 1$, whereas it is superextensive if $0 \le \alpha/d \le 1$.
-As we shall numerically illustrate, for large values of α/d the system exhibits the standard behavior expected within Boltzmann-Gibbs (BG) statistical mechanics.
+As we shall numerically illustrate, for large values of α/d the system exhibits the standard behaviour expected within Boltzmann-Gibbs (BG) statistical mechanics.
 However, we shall also exhibit that when long-range interactions become dominant, i.e., when $\alpha/d < 1$, the situation is much more complex.
-In 1988 a generalization of the BG statistical mechanics based on a different entropic functional [2,6,7] was proposed.
-Within this approach, the thermodynamical structure (free energy, temperature, etc.) can be extended [2,8-11].
+It was proposed in 1988 a generalization of the BG statistical mechanics based on a different entropic functional [2, 5, 6].
+Within this approach, the thermodynamical structure (free energy, temperature, etc) can be extended [2, 7-10].
 Some of the numerical results presented in the next sections appear to be in close agreement with this theory.